Domestic and Family Violence Innovation Fund: Round 2

 The successful projects from round 2 are:

-- Black Box Parenting: Breaking the intergeneration cycles of family violence, Grand Pacific Health Ltd.
+- Black Box Parenting, Grand Pacific Health Ltd.

 A series of workshops for clinicians to deliver specialised group workshops for parents with a history of domestic and family violence.

-- Early signals.
-First responses.
+- Early Signals.
+First Response.
 Early Childhood Australia

 Builds capability of early childhood services to identify and respond to children who have been exposed to domestic violence.